markshannon/New-C-API-for-Python/DesignPrinciples.md

 strong reason to do so.

 The semantics and interface of a function or struct will never change.
-It will either remain unchanged, or be removed, and possibly replaced.
+It will either remain unchanged or be removed, and possibly replaced.

 ## The API should be portable across Python implementations and future proof